 Got any more marketing text questions?

-If you have any questions about using our text message marketing software for your next campaign, visit our contact us page and let us know.
-We would be happy to answer any questions that you have, and offer you guidance for your next SMS marketing campaign.
+If you have any questions about using our text marketing software for your next campaign, visit our contact us page and let us know.
+We would be happy to answer any questions that you have, and offer you guidance for your next mobile SMS marketing campaign.
 Until then, have a great day!